subnr01/subs-practice/strings/medium/readme.txt

 6. Longest palindromic substring IS A GOOD PROBLEM, take multiple looks.

 Things left:

-1. Longest uncommon subsequence 2
-2. Multiply strings
-3. Optimal division
-4. Remove comments
-5. zigzag conversion
-6. integer to roman
+1. Multiply strings (search in google for the algorithm, this question has been asked in facebook)